What is the mission of The Antique Boat Museum?

 Should I restore my boat before I donate it to the Museum?

-If you are interested in donating your boat, please consult with the Museum’s Curator of Watercraft before undertaking any repair or restoration work.
+If you are interested in donating your boat, please consult with the Museum’s Curator before undertaking any repair or restoration work.